Cold Email Marketing or SPAM? – 7 Steps to Avoid Trouble

 Who is subject to the CAN-SPAM Act?

 You do not have to be a huge corporation to be subject to costly complaints.
 There exists a veritable cottage industry whereby individual strong-arm companies into settling for $2,000-3000 at a time in order to avoid FTC complaints and litigation.
-These opportunistic and greedy individuals sign up for, then unsubscribe from mailing lists and newsletters.
+These opportunistic individuals sign up for, then unsubscribe from mailing lists and newsletters.
 If the target company is just one day past the ten-day period allowed to process unsubscribe requests, these unsavory tricksters start sending demand letters.
 Large bureaucratic companies’ administration can move at a glacial pace and, as for small companies, one can imagine if the IT person were out sick for a week.
 This can and does happen, so stick to the rules and you will lower your risk.

 How to Avoid Spam Trouble with the FTC